Frequently Asked Questions (FAQ’s) about Heart Disease

-As the number of health calamities associated with heart disease and problems sour on a global and national scene, here are some FAQs about heart problems to look into that can help prevent you from a health disaster.
+As the number of health calamities associated with the heart disease and problems sour in a global and national scene, here is some (FAQ’s) to look into that can help prevent you from a health disaster.

 How do I know if I have a heart problem?